BadRobots1014/pybase-2026/README.md

 All commands we need to run and test the code are done through the **robotpy** library.
 The `--isolated` tag just covers some annoying edge cases that causes problems.

 The goal is to make sure all tests are passing.
-It means the robot *(hopefully)* won't die in the middle of a match, assuming the team remembers to write proper test.
+It means the robot _(hopefully)_ won't die in the middle of a match, assuming the team remembers to write proper test.
 If you need help getting them to pass, speak with one of the experienced members.

+### H. Committing

+A commit is a record of change.
+When you edit the code, you need to record it so others know what you did.
+Github Desktop makes this very easy.

+When you make a change to the code, you will see it appear in Github Desktop.
+It's best [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)